 Every school sets its own policy regarding scholarship displacement.
 However, about 80 percent of colleges practice scholarship displacement by utilizing the following aid reduction sequence:

-Although the vast majority of schools practice scholarship displacement by utilizing the sequence above, a minority (about twenty percent) of schools take a more punitive approach.
+Although the vast majority of schools practice scholarship displacement by utilizing the sequence above, a minority (about 20 percent) of schools take a more punitive approach.
 These schools choose to reduce or rescind their own grant money first, in order to offer more need-based financial aid to other students.
-As a result, the student who earned the private scholarship receives no financial benefit on a net basis.
+As a result, the student who earns the private scholarship receives no financial benefit on a net basis.
 In addition, some schools do not allow the “minimum student contribution” or “summer work expectation” to be funded by private scholarships, which can result in the student being penalized by scholarship displacement despite the existence of unmet financial need.

 How Can I Avoid Scholarship Displacement?

 If you are awarded a private scholarship, then it is difficult to completely avoid scholarship displacement, although not impossible.
 The following strategies can help to minimize the negative impacts of scholarship displacement.

 Some forms of financial aid and certain assistance programs are protected from scholarship displacement.
 When applying for financial aid, minimize the risk of scholarship displacement by prioritizing the following forms of student assistance:

 - Federal Pell Grants: Available to undergraduate students, Federal Pell Grants are never reduced or rescinded, even if you are over-awarded.